zdnk/Authorized/README.md

 ### Swift Package Manager

-Add the package to your dependencies in `Package.swift`.
+Add the package to your dependencies in `Package.swift`

 ```swift
 .package(url: "https://github.com/zdnk/Authorized.git", .branch("master"))
 ```

+and in Terminal run `swift package resolve`, if you are using Xcode for development: `swift package generate-xcodeproj`.

 ## Usage

+Everything begins with:
 ```swift
 import Authorized
 ```